THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Of course, conjugations are listed in a neat table and it also helps that you can easily search for any verb you want more info on by looking at the index in the back of the book.

 My only complaint is the use of romanization (I know we use it on our graphics here) as I think once you get past the beginning stage, it is not needed and is more of an annoyance than anything.
 However, this doesn’t take away from the books usefulness as it’s very hard to find conjugation tables like these for this many verbs in one place.

 Audio is also included with the book which is always a must.
-Find out more on 500 Korean Verbs.
+Find out more on 500 Korean Verbs on Amazon.

 Korean Slang: As much as a Rat’s Tail: Learn Korean Language and Culture through Slang, Invective and Euphemism

 If you want to become a Korean slang expert, this book is one of the best compilation of slang sayings that I have seen.
 What I really like about the book is that is adds an element of humor along with fun characters to liven up the short lessons.
 It also breaks down each slang term/phrase in categories such as